Keeping Children Safe at Nursery

 All staff in the nursery are aware of their duties regarding child protection matters and have regular training in our safeguarding policies and procedures.

-To ensure our own staff are suitable to care for children they undergo an enhanced DBS check prior to start with Gilwell Hill Children's Day Nursery and Preschool.
+To ensure our own staff are suitable to care for children they undergo an enhanced DBS check prior to starting with Gilwell Hill Children's Day Nursery and Preschool.

 In addition to this, a member of staff will not commence employment at our nursery until two suitable written references have been obtained from the most recent two employers.

-Once employment has started, the new member of staff will not have unsupervised access to children until the Management Team feel confident to allow this.
+Once employment has started, the new member of staff will not have unsupervised access to children until the Management Team feels confident to allow this.

 For more information, please ask for our Safeguarding Policy and Procedures.